armin5872/OptiQra/README.md

 - Conversion signals and trust badges

 ### 📊 Reports & Intelligence
-- **AI-generated fixes** — paste an API key (yours to keep) and OptiQra suggests fixes for each issue using OpenAI, Anthropic, Claude, Groq, OpenRouter, Mistral, DeepSeek, or xAI
+- **AI-generated fixes** — paste an API key (yours to keep) and OptiQra suggests fixes for each issue using OpenAI, Anthropic, Google, Groq, OpenRouter, Mistral, DeepSeek, or xAI
 - **Site-wide AI insights** — generates a strategic summary reasoning across all categories and pages
 - **Visual crawl tree** — hover/click any page to see individual stats
 - **Export to PDF, DOCX, Markdown, CSV, TSV, TXT, JSON**